 Last year, Esther Loukin, represented by Sarah Steinhardt...Read more

-Sarah Steinhardt specialises in housing and community care, education and discrimination law, and in related public law.
+Sarah Steinhardt specialises in housing and community care, education, discrimination and equality law, and public and administrative law.

 Her strengths are reported as follows: